ABOUT ALPANA SINGH

 In December 2012, Singh opened The Boarding House, a wine-driven concept in the River North neighborhood.
 In February of 2015, Singh opened her second restaurant, Seven Lions, on Chicago’s iconic Michigan Avenue.
 In 2016, Alpana announced her third restaurant venture, Terra & Vine, in Evanston, Illinois.

+Singh was proud to be included as a Crain’s 40 Under 40 honoree in Chicago in 2001 at the age of 24 and has since been a prominent member of the community.
 Singh is a member of the Choose Chicago Board of Directors and on the Advisory Council for the Illinois Restaurant Association.
-She played a significant role in bringing the James Beard Foundation Awards to the city of Chicago in 2015 and is an avid supporter of Deborah's Place, an organization that assists and empowers women facing homelessness.
+She played a significant role in bringing the James Beard Foundation Awards to the city of Chicago in 2015 and is an avid supporter of Deborah’s Place, an organization that assists and empowers women facing homelessness.